 Visual Composer offers the most popular types of ratios, including Custom to define zone properties.
 However, the option you must pay attention to is ‘Original.’
 ‘Original’ means that the grid item template will use the Original proportions of your featured images when displayed.
 As a result, it’s crucial once we talk about masonry-style layouts.

 Among Composer content elements on Backend and Frontend editors, you will notice 4 different types of grid elements.
 You can divide into 2 groups depending on their source of information:

 - Media grids

-If you are dealing with e-commerce on your WordPress website you can benefit from Grid Builder as well.
-Once you have both plugins Visual Composer and WooCommerce installed you will instantly notice Woo Commerce related content element appear within your Grid Builder element menu.
+If you are dealing with e-commerce on your WordPress website, you can also benefit from Grid Builder.
+Once you have installed Visual Composer and WooCommerce plugins, you will instantly notice Woo Commerce-related content elements within your Grid Builder element menu.

-Using the power of Grid Builder will allow you to create more engaging products pages with custom features to make your potential customers want to click on products.
+Using the power of Grid Builder will allow you to create more engaging product pages with custom features to make your potential customers want to click on products.